-Employability has always been a key focus for the College, and is still in its infancy within our Higher Education provision.
+Employability has always been a key focus for the College.
 The DHLE data, collected on behalf of the College by I Graduate, shows that of those students surveyed:

 - 92% of respondents reported either being in employment or had moved onto further study

 - 82% of respondents reported that Teaching and Learning was Good or Better

 - 85% of respondents reported that Academic Support was Good or Better

 - 81% of respondents reported an Overall satisfaction with the College.

 Feedback from the National Student Survey 2017 indicates that:

 - 90% of BMC students say that staff are good at explaining things and make the subject interesting

 - 95% of BMC students say that their course has challenged them to achieve my best work